 The approach taken here is to use the asset inventory of SURFnet (available in B5, worksheet inventory), and take sample measurements for all available network equipment types being used at SURFnet.
+For these sample measurements, a number of locations were visited (ASD001A, DT001B, RT001A, UT001A).
 Based on these measurements, the total power consumption of SURFnet equipment can be estimated.
 In order to get an indication of the measurement error, the estimated power consumption is compared to the total power consumption for locations where total power consumption is known.
 Detailed information on the used methodology, the measurements and the estimation of total energy consumption is available in a separate report.
 This report is appended in file B7.